Blood in My Eye (book)

-Blood in My Eye is a book of political philosophy written by George Jackson, a co-founder of the Black Guerrilla Family.
+Blood in My Eye is a book of political philosophy written by George Jackson, co-founder of the Black Guerrilla Family.
 Jackson finished writing the book only days before he was killed at San Quentin State Prison on 21 August 1971.
 The book was first published on 1 January 1972.

 Background

 In 1961, George Jackson was sentenced to one year to life in San Quentin State Prison for armed robbery.
 In 1966, he befriended fellow inmate W. L. Nolen, who introduced Jackson to Marxist–Leninist political thought; this would later form the ideological basis of the Black Guerrilla Family.
 While incarcerated, Jackson educated himself on history, literature and Marxist economics.

 Using a plastic typewriter, Jackson wrote many letters and political essays, which were subsequently edited and compiled for his books Soledad Brother: The Prison Letters of George Jackson and Blood in My Eye.

 Content

 Overview

 Blood in My Eye begins with the statement:We must accept the eventuality of bringing the U.S.A. to its knees; accept the closing off of critical sections of the city with barbed wire, armored pig carriers crisscrossing the streets, soldiers everywhere, tommy guns pointed at stomach level, smoke curling black against the daylight sky, the smell of cordite, house-to-house searches, doors being kicked in, the commonness of death.Jackson discusses various topics such as the use of guerrilla warfare against the U.S. government, class struggle and American fascism.
 The content is presented as a series of essays and letters.
 In the book, Jackson describes himself as a "Marxist-Leninist-Maoist-Fanonist".